repleo/bounca/docs/source/bounca/features.rst

+:header_title: BounCA features

 BounCA features
 ===============

 This will serve as a list of all of the features that BounCA currently has.
-Some features are important enough to have their own page in the docs, others will simply be listed here.

 Create and manage your own root certificates and certificate authorities
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~